cgallay/GraphSymmetries/index.md

 also a necessary condition for equivariance to the action of a compact group.” - [Risi and Shubhendu](https://arxiv.org/abs/1802.03690)

-For the following, we build network that are invariant to some symmetries.
+For the following, we build networks that are invariant to some symmetries.
 Invariance being a special case of equivariance where the output doesn’t change at all.
-To do that we will still perform convolution, as it as proven to be necessary, but this time defined on graph.
+To do that, we will still perform convolution, as it as proven to be necessary, but this time defined on graph.
 {: .text-justify}